Trauma-informed Yoga & Self-Expression TO

 We start every class with an opportunity for orienting.

-I’l invite you to begin to bring your awareness to our space, noticing that your body is right here, on your mat, in this now, welcoming your mind to join you here.
+I’l invite you to begin to bring your awareness to our space, noticing that your body is right here, on your mat, possibly welcoming your mind to join you here.

 Bring Trauma-Informed Yoga to Your Location